-While our ancestors and many of our other vertebrate and invertebrate cousins each have their own methods of cracking and otherwise detaching the lovely meat from the oyster shell, we—our species—have spent the better part of 2000 years mastering the tools to do so.
+Ah, the lovely oyster!
+Jonathan Swift said it was a brave man that once ate an oyster but I profess it was an even braver one that tried to open one.
+While our ancestors and many of our other vertebrate and invertebrate cousins each have their own methods of cracking and otherwise detaching the lovely meat from the oyster shell, we—our species—have spent the better part of 2000 years mastering the tools to do so

 Cup.
 The “bottom” or more curved part of the oyster shell.
 The oyster nestles in the cup while the top shell—the lid—covers the oyster’s top half.

-◊ choose your tool: The first, and most important part in opening an oyster shell is, as stated—your tool.
+◊ Choose your tool: The first, and most important part in opening an oyster shell is, as stated—your tool.
 Get a good oyster knife.
 Though any knife will do, choose one that feels good in your hand, and with a good “blade.”
 I say blade but the knife itself does not need to be too sharp.
 A good point is more important.

 The “point,” you say!
 But won’t this point go through my hand?
 Alas, it’s possible.
 Many if not all who have handled an oyster have felt the pain of the oyster, both literally and more “pointedly”.
 The second most important thing when opening an oyster is to cover your hand.

-◊ protect your hand: Position a small towel on the table.
+◊ Protect your hand: Position a small towel on the table.
 Place the oyster in the middle with the hinge facing the hand with oyster knife.
 Fold the towel over the oyster.
 Place your hand on top of the oyster, holding it in place, then fold the towel back over your hand.

-◊ find the sweet spot: Now, take your oyster knife and, at a 45º angle, insert into a spot 1/10-inch from the hinge on the side closest to you.
+◊ Find the sweet spot: Now, take your oyster knife and, at a 45º angle, insert it into a spot 1/10-inch from the hinge on the side closest to you.
 Rock your knife a-quarter-turn-and-back with pressure, to wedge into the “sweet spot” of the oyster.
 If you get it right, that knife will be wedged in.

-◊ pop oyster open: Roll your wrist and “pop” the shell open (which you will hear).
+◊ Pop oyster open: Roll your wrist and “pop” the shell open (which you will hear).
 Hold the oyster open with your index finger and ride the ridge of the farthest side of the oyster shell to sever the top adductor mussel.
 Scrape the adductor from the top of the shell (as if scraping old paint).
 Once accomplished, the “lid” should fall away.

-A&B American Style’s Pepper Sauce Place this in the oyster serving area for those who demand a kick with their slurping.
-Made with Red Fresno chili peppers, A&B American Style’s Pepper Sauce, made in small batches sans sugar, can add extra kick to most dishes, animal, vegetable or mineral—even cocktails of the Bloody Mary variety.
-Sprinkle it on burgers or barbecued meats for a taste profile no one will confuse with oh-so traditional mesquite.
+Place this sauce adjacent to the oyster serving area to accomodate those who demand a lovely spiciness with their slurping.
+Made with Red Fresno chili peppers, A&B American Style’s Pepper Sauce, made in small batches—sans sugar—will add an extra kick to oysters, and most other dishes, animal, vegetable or mineral—even cocktails, especially of the Bloody Mary variety.
+Feel free to sprinkle it on burgers or barbecued meats for a taste profile no one will confuse with oh-so traditional mesquite.
 Check out their entire line of hot sauces, you may want to offer more than one. $12 abamerican.com

 Too many?
-Get 3 dozen oysters in the Damn Yankee Sampler, with some of the best bivalves from New England: Island Creeks have a mossy, buttery flavor of seaweed, Spring Creeks are delicate and mild, and Peter Points have a salty, grassy flavor with a hint of sweetness. $84. shop.islandcreekoysters.com
+Get 3 dozen oysters in the Damn Yankee Sampler, with some of the best bivalves from New England: Flavor profile: Island Creeks have a mossy, buttery flavor of seaweed, Spring Creeks are delicate and mild, and Peter Points have a salty, grassy flavor with a hint of sweetness. $84. shop.islandcreekoysters.com

 Shucking not for you?
 Have the gang at Brooklyn Oyster Party do it for you.
 They provide the freshest east coast oysters (mostly), and shuck at blinding speeds.
 They will set up a complete raw bar station with all the accoutrements and take care of cleanup, leaving no trace.
 All you have to do is make your oyster selection and customize your mignonette.
 Includes 1 to 2 shuckers for 3 hours, starting at 200 oysters for $700 brooklynoysterparty.com